 The California Department of Education uses the

 Consolidated Application (ConApp) to distribute funds from federal and state programs to county offices, school districts, and direct-funded charter schools.
-Entities submit required documentation in May and January each year to apply for funding and ensure that fiscal and program requirements are being met.
+Entities submit required documentation twice a year to apply for funding and ensure that fiscal and program requirements are being met.
 The Consolidated Application and Reporting System (CARS) is the on-line data collection system that districts use to enter the Consolidated Application data.

 Gifted and Talented Education (GATE)